 - The number of devices with screenshots.

-- The number of devices that couldn't be tested with your APK or app bundle:
+- The number of devices that couldn't be tested with your Android App Bundle:

-- Devices unavailable: Your APK or app bundle is compatible with these devices but there was an issue during testing.
-If your test had any unavailable devices, you might want to upload another APK or app bundle and test again.
+- Devices unavailable: Your app bundle is compatible with these devices but there was an issue during testing.
+If your test had any unavailable devices, you might want to upload another app bundle and test again.

-- Devices incompatible: Your APK or app bundle is incompatible with certain test devices.
+- Devices incompatible: Your app bundle is incompatible with certain test devices.
 If you test again, you won't receive results for any incompatible devices.